Serbian literature: Modern literature

 The literary trend of the first and second decades of the 20th century is referred to as Moderna in Serbian.
 Its influences came from leading literature movements in Europe, particularly that of symbolism and the psychological novel, but more through mood and aesthetic components rather than literary craftsmanship.
 This was manifested in the works of Jovan Dučić and Milan Rakić, the two poet-diplomats.
 The third leading poet at the time was Aleksa Šantić, whose poetry was less subtle but filled with pathos, emotion, and sincerity.
 They were popular for their patriotic, romantic, and social overtones.
 According to literary historian Petar Milošević, Serbian Moderna has produced several masterful poems, chiefly authored by Vladislav Petković Dis, Jovan Dučić, Milos Perovic, Milan Rakić, Sima Pandurović and the first half of Milutin Bojić's Ode to a Blue Sea Tomb.

 Other poets such as Veljko Petrović, Milutin Bojić, Milutin Uskoković, Sima Pandurović, Vladislav Petković Dis, Milorad Mitrović, Vladimir Stanimirović, Danica Marković, Velimir Rajić, Milorad Pavlović-Krpa, Milan Ćurčin and Milorad Petrović Seljančica each took different paths and showed great sophistication and advancement not only in their craft but in their world view as well.
 Most of them were pessimistic in their outlook, while at the same time patriotic in the wake of turbulent events that were then culminating in the struggle for Old Serbia, the Balkan Wars, and World War I. These writers were backed by Serbian critics educated in the West.
 For example, Bogdan Popović, Pavle Popović, Ljubomir Nedić, Slobodan Jovanović, Branko Lazarević, Vojislav Jovanović Marambo and Jovan Skerlić.
 Skerlić, with his chef-d'oeuvre, the historical survey of Serbian literature, and Bogdan Popović, with his refined, Western-schooled aestheticism, not only weighed the writers' achievements but also pointed out the directions of modern world literature to them.

 Significant poetry anthologies in Serbian literature which became canonical are: Antologija novije srpske lirike (1911) by Bogdan Popović, Antologija srpske poezije (1956) by Zoran Mišić, and Antologija srpskog pesništva (1964) by Miodrag Pavlović.

 In the 20th century, Serbian literature flourished and a myriad of young and talented writers appeared.

-Jelena Dimitrijević and Isidora Sekulić are two early-twentieth-century woman writers.
+Jelena Dimitrijević and Isidora Sekulić are two early 20th-century woman writers.
 Sekulić mostly wrote essays, which were the best in Serbian literature of the time.

 During the Interwar period a number of new literary movements, styles and ideas emerged.
 Miloš Crnjanski led the movement called Sumatraism, Rade Drainac headed Hypnotism, and Ljubomir Micić began the international movement, Zenitism.

 Surrealism lasted for 10 years in Serbian literature with the "Belgrade group" being the leading literary group of the period, headed by Marko Ristić and Koča Popović.
 Stanislav Vinaver was a noted journalist, polyhistor and author of the avant-garde.
 Rastko Petrović and Momčilo Nastasijević are considered to be the most notable avant-garde authors.